Sleep Medicine Billing Services in New Mexico

 Every NM payer has specific rules for sleep medicine claims.
 Here's how we navigate them.

-Centennial Care Sleep Medicine Billing
+Turquoise Care (replaced Centennial Care July 1, 2024) Sleep Medicine Billing

-Medicare (Novitas Solutions) Sleep Medicine Coverage
+Medicare (Novitas Solutions (Jurisdiction H)) Sleep Medicine Coverage

 Denial Prevention for New Mexico Sleep Medicine